The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Introduction

 The above theorem extends the work of Berman-Boucksom-Jonsson in \cite{BBJ15,BBJ18} to the class of singular $\bQ$-Fano varieties.
 Indeed our method of proof will be based on the strategy proposed by Berman-Boucksom-Jonsson in \cite{BBJ15}.
 In particular, we depend on various tools from pluripotential theory, non-Archimedean K\"{a}hler geometry and birational algebraic geometry, but without using Cheeger-Colding-Tian's theory and partial $C^0$-estimates in the original solution of the YTD conjecture.
 However, as explained in \cite{BBJ18}, there are technical difficulties in applying their method directly when $X$ is singular (see section \ref{sec-BBJ}).
 Here we use some ideas of perturbative approach.

-It's well known that to solve K\"{a}hler-Einstein metrics on singular varieties is equivalent to solve some degenerate Monge-Amp\`{e}re equation on a resolution of the variety (see \cite{EGZ09,BBEGZ}).
-It's natural to study such degenerate Monge-Am\`{e}re equation using an appropriate sequence of non-degenerate Monge-Amp\`{e}re equations to approximate the original equation, which is the guiding principle in \cite{LTW17}.
-The perturbative approach used here is motivated by this idea but is more on the non-Archimedean side.
+It is well known that to solve K\"{a}hler-Einstein metrics on singular varieties is equivalent to solve some degenerate Monge-Amp\`{e}re equation on a resolution of the variety (see \cite{EGZ09,BBEGZ}).
+It is natural to study such degenerate Monge-Am\`{e}re equation using an appropriate sequence of non-degenerate Monge-Amp\`{e}re equations to approximate the original equation, which is the guiding principle in \cite{LTW17}.
+The perturbative approach used here is motivated by this idea.
+In fact we need to apply the appropriate perturbative method in every step of our argument.